mlomb/battle/bundler/README.md

    - `#[wasm_bindgen]`.

    Note that the attribute line is removed and not the items, like in 2.
-5. **UseTrimmer**: If the package is a library and the entry point is a binary in `src/bin`, the code may refer to code in the library using `use package::...`.
-Since the code is inlined, the prefix `package::` is removed: `use package::{ ... }` -> `use { ... }`.
+5. **UseTrimmer**: If the package is a library and the target is a binary in `src/bin`, the binary code may refer to library code using `use package::...`.
+Since the code is inlined, the prefix `package::` must be removed: `use package::{ ... }` -> `use { ... }`.
 Note that this solution is not perfect and may generate invalid code in some cases.

 The `syn::File` is then converted to string and formatted with `rustfmt`.